siddhantpatni0407/developer-toolkit/MongoDB/README-MongoDB-Setup-Windows.md

 ## Prerequisites

-- Windows 10 / 11 (64-bit)
+* Windows 10 / 11 (64-bit)
-- PowerShell or Command Prompt familiarity
+* PowerShell or Command Prompt familiarity
-- Optional: Chocolatey for easier installation
+* Optional: Chocolatey for easier installation
-- Optional: VS Code or any editor for scripts
+* Optional: VS Code or any editor for scripts

-> 💡 Tip: For Windows Home edition, use WSL2 if you want Linux-like MongoDB setup.
+> 💡 Tip: For Windows Home edition, use WSL2 for Linux-like MongoDB setup if preferred.

 ---